 Bone marrow timeline

-Bone marrow remains red until around the age of seven as the need for new continuous blood formation is high.
+Bone marrow remains red until around the age of 7 years, as the need for new continuous blood formation is high.
 As the body ages, the red marrow is gradually replaced by yellow fat tissue.
 Adults have an average of about 2.6 kg (5.7 lbs) of bone marrow, about half of which is red.3

 In adults, the highest concentration of red marrow is in the bones of the vertebrae, hips (ilium), breastbone (sternum), ribs, skull and at the metaphyseal and epiphyseal ends of the long bones of the arm (humerus) and leg (femur and tibia).
 All other cancellous, or spongy, bones and central cavities of the long bones are filled with yellow marrow.